akolotov007/obsidian_notes/Leanring_Vault/Study Notes/Economics/Principles of Economics by G. Mankiw.md

-### Principle 10: Society Faces a Short-Run Trade-Off between Inflation and Unemployment
+### 10: Society Faces a Short-Run Trade-Off between Inflation and Unemployment
 while increase in quantity of money primarily raises prices in long-term, short term is more complex.

 ##### short term effects are as follows: